niklaspandersson/particlesystemsjs/docs/index.md

 ps.start();
 ```
 ### Custom data
 Sometimes you need to keep track of more parameters than the position and velocity for each particle.
 You can do this by providing a factory function that return a custom data structure containing all the parameters you need.
-This factory function gets passed the particle object, if you want your custom data to be initiated based some standard particle property.
+This factory function gets passed the particle object, if you want your custom data to be initiated based on some standard particle property.

 **Example: custom data for opacity and scale**
 ```javascript